RunKingProgram/HiRRM/README.md

 ```

 #### Genotype
-An object class of character，which is written in PLINK BED format. (http://www.cog-genomics.org/plink/1.9/formats#bed).
-The three PLINK files must have a same filename,  For example, if the Genotype file named  “Genotype.bed”, “Genotype.bim” and “Genotype.bam” :
+An object class of character，which is written in PLINK BED format(http://www.cog-genomics.org/plink/1.9/formats#bed).
+This format requires three files: .bed, .bim and .fam, all with the same prefix.
+For example, if the Genotype file named  “Genotype.bed”, “Genotype.bim” and “Genotype.bam” :
 ```
 result <- Hi_RRM(“Genotype”,coefy)
 ```